luciaddeveloperplatform/luciadria2020nolint/README.md

 - This environment can be used as starting point for web applications or libraries
 - CSS/SCSS code is split from the final JS bundle for production
 - Static files are served as files (not bundled)
-- Easy to integrate with LuciadRIA 2020
+- Integrated with LuciadRIA 2020
+- It shows an empty 3D map